NUKnightLab/cityhallmonitor/README.md

     Default Port = 5432
     Use default locale

-Add the PostgreSQL bin directory to your PATH environment variable.
+Add the PostgreSQL bin directory to your PATH environment variable:

 `PATH=$PATH:/Library/PostgreSQL/9.3/bin`

-Add the PostgreSQL library path to your DYLD_LIBRARY_PATH environment variable.
+You may need to add the PostgreSQL lib directory to your DYLD_FALLBACK_LIBRARY_PATH environment variable:

-`DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Library/PostgreSQL/9.3/lib`
+`DYLD_FALLBACK_LIBRARY_PATH=$DYLD_FALLBACK_LIBRARY_PATH:/Library/PostgreSQL/9.3/lib`